TrailForceTips

 2. @Future

-Use Case: Integration with an External System
+Use Case: Callout to an External System After Insert

 public with sharing class IntegrationService {